Boxing at the 2014 Commonwealth Games

-Boxing competitions at the 2014 Commonwealth Games in Glasgow, Scotland were held from 25 July to 2 August at the Scottish Exhibition and Conference Centre and were concluded on 2 August at The SSE Hydro.
+Boxing at the 2014 Commonwealth Games was the 20th appearance of the Boxing at the Commonwealth Games.
+The boxing competition took place in Glasgow, Scotland and were held from 25 July to 2 August at the Scottish Exhibition and Conference Centre, concluding on 2 August at The SSE Hydro.

 For the first time ever women's boxing was contested with last being the 2012 Summer Olympics in London.